 Inbound marketing: By creating and sharing content specifically designed to appeal to your customers, inbound marketing attracts and retains qualified prospects to your business.
 This approach is very efficient and can help you reach customers at any stage of the B2B purchasing process.

 Data collection and analysis: With digital marketing, B2B companies can collect a lot of data (pages visited, products downloaded, basket average, time spent on which page, what keywords, what queries…) about their customers.
 They can track all their actions online – provided the right trackers are in place.
 The collection and analysis of these data represent a major asset for the sale forces and the marketing teams; especially in the perspective of very targeted marketing addressed to specific segments, and the improvement of customer experience and satisfaction.

 Getting Ready: The Secret of an Effective B2B Digital Strategy

 But what about the “strategy”?
 Without a strategic vision, nothing can be put in place.
 Steps must be followed.

 Before you start, it is essential to clearly identify your digital marketing objectives.
 It is necessary for them to be aligned with those defined by the marketing.
 For greater effectiveness, these objectives have to meet the SMART criteria.

 Define your target audience

 Once objectives are defined, targets must be addressed.
 These targets also come from marketing.
-Created mostly from “personas”, they allow you as a business to reach your customers very precisely based on many criteria: demography, geography, profession, market (segments, sub-segments) …
+Created mostly from “personas”, they allow you as a business to reach your customers very precisely based on many criteria: demography, geography, profession, Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... (segments, sub-segments) …

 The more accurate the targets are, the greater the relevance and ROI of communications will be.